Australia to float 'not backdoors' that behave just like backdoors to Five-Eyes meeting

 Brandis told Sky News "If those encrypted communications contain information which is necessary to a prosecution, an intelligence task like keeping a terrorism suspect under appropriate surveillance, then there does need to be a level of co-operation from the carriage services providers."

-Speaking on the Australian Broadcasting Corporation's AM program, MacGibbon also called for "c-operation" and said that while "no-one is talking about back doors here" Australians understand that their privacy at home can be breached when Police gain a warrant to enter their homes.
+Speaking on the Australian Broadcasting Corporation's AM program, MacGibbon also called for "co-operation" and said that while "no-one is talking about back doors here" Australians understand that their privacy at home can be breached when Police gain a warrant to enter their homes.

 "From time to time we do expect our privacy to be breached," he said, adding "From time to time you would expect a law enforcement agency to break into a private communication online."

-MacGibbon did not explain such break-ins would be possible without service providers decrypting communications.
+MacGibbon did not explain how such break-ins would be possible without service providers decrypting communications.
 The Register cannot therefore interpret his comments as anything other than a suggestion that providers of communications services provide backdoors that break their encryption.

 Australia will take its vague plans to the next meeting of the intelligence-sharing community in Canada at the end of this month.